NuGet/docs.microsoft.com-nuget/docs/create-packages/Creating-a-Package.md

 No matter what your package does or what code it contains, you use one of the NuGet CLI tools, either `nuget.exe` or `dotnet.exe`, to package that functionality into a component that can be shared with and used by any number of other developers.
 To install NuGet CLI tools, see [Install NuGet client tools](../install-nuget-client-tools.md).
 Note that Visual Studio does not automatically include a CLI tool.

 - For .NET Core and .NET Standard projects that use the SDK-style format ([SDK attribute](/dotnet/core/tools/csproj#additions), NuGet uses information in the project file directly to create a package.
-For details, see [Create .NET Standard Packages with Visual Studio 2017](../guides/create-net-standard-packages-vs2017.md) and [NuGet pack and restore as MSBuild targets](../reference/msbuild-targets.md).
+For details, see [Create .NET Standard Packages with Visual Studio 2017](../quickstart/create-and-publish-a-package-using-visual-studio.md) and [NuGet pack and restore as MSBuild targets](../reference/msbuild-targets.md).

-- For non-SDK-style projects, follow the procedures described in this article to create a package.
+- For non-SDK-style projects, follow the tasks described in this article to create a package.

+- For projects migrated from `packages.config` to [PackageReference](../consume-packages/package-references-in-project-files.md), use [msbuild pack](../reference/migrate-packages-config-to-package-reference#create-a-package-after-migration.md).

 Technically speaking, a NuGet package is just a ZIP file that's been renamed with the `.nupkg` extension and whose contents match certain conventions.
 This topic describes the detailed process of creating a package that meets those conventions.
 For a focused walkthrough, refer to [Quickstart: create and publish a package](../quickstart/create-and-publish-a-package.md).